 An NWF file contains data indexed data of all the model files that are being used.
 It stores all the other data opened in Navisworks.
 It is recommended to use the NWF file format while working with an ongoing project as any changes or updates made with the original drawings will get reflected in the next time the model gets opened in Navisworks.

-NWD files are lighter then CAD files (less loading time), and users can only save it if they have a licensed version.
+NWD files are lighter than CAD files (less loading time), and users can only save them if they have a licensed version.
 It is used to publish and share the compiled version of the ongoing project for others to review, even if they do not have Navisworks, they can use Freedom (free viewer).
 This allows the user to retain the source file and can share a secure NWD file.

 BEP Tips for Clash Detection

 When we talk about BEP in Clash Detection, we talk about a BIM execution plan which is a comprehensive document that covers and outlines all agreed processes and elements to collaborate in BIM.
-It is a document that also acts as a reference as it records protocols, roles and responsibilities, standards, Level of Detail, Scope of Work, data requirements, uses, and outcomes.
+It is a document that also acts as a reference as it records protocols, roles, responsibilities, standards, Level of Detail, Scope of Work, data requirements, uses, and outcomes.

 Tip 1: Model Requirements for Coordination